Post-Master's Doctor of Nursing Practice

 - Evidence of certification as an APN for DNP-C applicants.

-- Leadership: must show evidence of any practicum hours completed for their master’s degree.
-If fewer than 500 hours, then students must complete practicum hours during the doctoral program to complete 1,000 practicum hours required for graduation or show evidence of current AONE Certification.
+- Leadership: must show evidence of any practicum hours completed for master’s degree.
+If fewer than 500 hours, then students must complete practicum hours during the doctoral program to attain the 1,000 practicum hours required for graduation or show evidence of current management/leadership certification from American Organization for Nursing Leadership or ANCC.

 - A 750 - 1,000 word typed essay detailing professional and educational goals.

 - Evidence of one year professional nursing experience preferred.

 - Three letters of recommendation from persons who are able to speak of the applicant’s ability to undertake doctoral study; it is preferred one of these letters be from a nursing faculty or academic advisor and one from a former employer.

 - College may request to interview applicant.